pellcorp/creality-wiki/docs/grumpyscreen.md

 ![image](assets/images/grumpyscreen_factory_reset.png)

 ## Helper Script?

-So I have added experimental support for installing GrumpyScreen (our fork of GuppyScreen) onto Helper Script printers, currently only
-K1, K1C, K1SE and K1M are supported and the support is experimental, I make no guarantees things won't break, so you **must** have already installed GuppyScreen via helper script and then you can run the following from your printer ssh console:
+So I have added experimental support for installing GrumpyScreen onto Helper Script printers, currently only K1, K1C, K1SE and K1M are supported and the support is experimental, I make no guarantees things won't break, so you **must** have already installed GuppyScreen via helper script and then you can run the following from your printer ssh console: